Royal Rumble (2019): Raw

 The following night on Raw, Raw Women's Champion Ronda Rousey issued an open challenge that was answered by Bayley.
 After retaining, women's Royal Rumble match winner Becky Lynch made her entrance and confronted Rousey.
 After recapping their rivalry that began at Survivor Series, Lynch chose to face Rousey for the Raw Women's Championship at WrestleMania 35.

 Seth Rollins celebrated his Royal Rumble match victory.
 Triple H then came out and congratulated him, but said that Rollins needed to choose which champion he wanted to face at WrestleMania 35 by the end of the night.
 Backstage, Braun Strowman, the runner up in the Royal Rumble match, confronted Rollins and told him he "earned it", and to "make the right decision".
 Later, Rollins confronted Brock Lesnar.
 After an ensuing brawl, Rollins chose to face Lesnar for the Universal Championship at WrestleMania 35.

-Finn Bálor addressed his loss to Brock Lesnar, but stated that he made Lesnar believe that Bálor could win.
-Bálor was then confronted by Intercontinental Champion Bobby Lashley and his manager Lio Rush, and Lashley attacked Bálor.

 SmackDown

 On the following SmackDown, Becky Lynch addressed how everything had changed for her since winning the women's Royal Rumble match.
 Charlotte Flair then came out and congratulated Lynch and stated that although Lynch won, she was never truly in the match in the first place, and that Lynch would not be where she was at if it were not for Flair.
 An ensuing brawl broke out between Flair and Lynch until referees separated them.

 As compensation for not being able to compete in the men's Royal Rumble match, R-Truth was granted a United States Championship match against new champion Shinsuke Nakamura.
 Truth defeated Nakamura to win the title, which led to Rusev coming out and declaring that Truth was not worthy of the title.
 Rusev then challenged Truth for the title, but was also defeated.
 After the match, Rusev turned heel and, along with Nakamura, attacked Truth.

 Daniel Bryan, along with his new ally Rowan, revealed a new custom WWE Championship belt, made from hemp and wood.
 He was then interrupted by AJ Styles, which prompted Jeff Hardy, Samoa Joe, Randy Orton, and Mustafa Ali to come out and challenge Bryan for the title.
 After an ensuing brawl, Triple H announced that Bryan would defend the title against the five at the Elimination Chamber pay-per-view inside the Elimination Chamber.
 Ali, however, was replaced by Kofi Kingston after suffering an injury.

 New SmackDown Tag Team Champions The Miz and Shane McMahon celebrated their title win along with Miz's father.
-Later that night, The Usos defeated Heavy Machinery (Otis Dozovic and Tucker Knight), The Bar (Sheamus and Cesaro), and The New Day (represented by Big E and Kofi Kingston) to become the number one contenders for the titles at Elimination Chamber.
+Later that night, The Usos (Jey Uso and Jimmy Uso) defeated Heavy Machinery (Otis Dozovic and Tucker Knight), Sheamus and Cesaro, and The New Day (represented by Big E and Kofi Kingston) in a fatal four-way tag team elimination match to become the number one contenders for the titles at Elimination Chamber.